mmmtastymmm/Bot-Arena/README.md

 To install cargo follow the instructions here: https://www.rust-lang.org/tools/install

 ### Docker
-A docker image is provided.
-Below would be an example of running the server with 21 call bots (for testing purposes).
-It also publishes the default server port to the local machine.
+To start the server in the same way using docker run the following command:

 ```bash
 docker run --pull always --rm -it -p 10100:10100 mmmtastymmm/bot-arena:main --n-call-bots=21